Akshay-Kumar-Arya/Identify_the_sentiments/README.md

 * Sequence model using finetunned BERT vectors, evaluation score is `0.9175058403`

 ### Results
-* Get 8th rank in the contest with a evaluation score of `0.9175058403`.
+* Get 8th rank in the contest with a evaluation score of `0.9175058403` among 6k participants.

 ### further work
 * Add ensembling techniques to combine the models.